Buying Stocks Without a Broker

 It might sound pretty easy, but online investing has both pros and cons.
 Here are a few of the advantages:

 • Low fees: When it comes to online investing, people can typically expect to pay lower fees.
-Recently, many online firms have even eliminated commissions.
+Many online firms do not charge commissions.

 • DIY investing: There’s a lot of freedom that can come with an online brokerage account.
 An investor gets to choose, creating a customized plan.

-• It’s on-demand: As long as the markets are open, an investor can ask for trades through their e-investor.
+• On-demand investing: As long as the markets are open, an investor can ask for trades through their digital brokerage account.

 Cons of Investing with an Online Broker